On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: Mould theory

-The notion of circ-constance will play a role later in \S 4.2.
-In this section we only need circ-neutrality.
-Indeed, we showed that a polynomial $b$ lies in $\lie{lkv}$, i.e.~$b$ is a Lie polynomial that is push-invariant and circ-neutral, if and only if the associated mould $ma(b)$ is alternal (by Lemma \ref{Liestuff} (iii)), push-invariant (by Proposition \ref{pushinvprop}) and its swap is circ-neutral (by Proposition \ref{circneutprop}).
-In other words, we have shown that $ma$ gives a vector space isomorphism
+\begin{proof} The first claim is because we showed that a polynomial $b$ lies in $\lie{lkrv}$, i.e.~$b$ is a Lie polynomial that is push-invariant and circ-neutral, if and only if the associated mould $ma(b)$ is alternal (by Lemma \ref{Liestuff} (ii)), push-invariant (by Proposition \ref{pushinvprop}) and its swap is circ-neutral (by Proposition \ref{circneutprop}).
+The second claim follows from Lemma \ref{lem: ma Lie alg isom} and Proposition \ref{prop: ARI al push circneut Lie algebra}. \end{proof}

-where the right-hand space is the subspace of $ARI$ of polynomial-valued moulds in $ARI$ that are alternal and push-neutral with circ-neutral swap.
-In fact this map is an isomorphism

-of each bigraded piece, where in general we write $ARI_d^r$ for the subspace of polynomial-valued moulds of homogeneous degree $d$ concentrated in depth $r$.

-We will show at the end of \S 4.1 below that $ARI^{pol}_{al+push/circneut}$ is a Lie algebra under the $ari$-bracket, and thus by the compatibility (\ref{ariPoisson}) of the $ari$-bracket with the Poisson bracket given below, we will then be able to conclude that $\lie{lkv}$ is also a Lie algebra, proving Proposition \ref{lkvLie} of this paper.